-Fifth, Christmas for Kids VBS enables you to serve your community.
-You promote this VBS as a chance for parents to go Christmas song they learned in worship the next day.
+Sixth, Christmas for Kids VBS can serve as a way to connect unchurched families to Sunday morning activities.
+If you hold the VBS on a Saturday, have the children sing a song they learned in worship the next day.
 Or invite the unchurched children to continue learning about Jesus by coming back to Sunday school.
-When a child starts asking his or her parents to bring him or her to your church, you have a great opportunity!
+When a child starts asking his parents to bring him or her to your church, you have a great opportunity!